timboettiger/action-replay-mk-iii/README.md

 ### Module Overview: Front and Back Elements

-Below are images of the *Action Replay MK III* module showing its front and back:
+Below are images of the *Action Replay MK3* module showing its front and back:

 #### Front View